prfagit/sam-framework/README.md

 "Find prediction market opportunities on Polymarket" "Open a long position on BTC futures with 5x leverage" "Check my account balance on Aster Futures"
+"Verify this payment payload with the PayAI facilitator"
 ```

 ---